ludvigla/semla/README.md

 `semla` is an R package that collects useful tools for Spatially Resolved Transcriptomics data analysis and visualization.

 If you are visiting our Github page, please find more information at our package [website](https://ludvigla.github.io/semla/).
 Here, you can find documentation of functions together with examples on how to use them, as well as tutorials showing how to use `semla` for analysis and visualization of 10x Visium data.

+For a more scientific description of the package, check out our associated publication "<i>Semla: a versatile toolkit for spatially resolved transcriptomics analysis and visualization</i>" in Bioinformatics ([DOI:10.1093/bioinformatics/btad626](https://doi.org/10.1093/bioinformatics/btad626)).
+Please cite this article if you use `semla` in your studies, and we'd be very greatful!

 <br>